 1798.200(c)(11): Demonstration of irrational behavior or occurrence of a physical disability to the extent that a reasonable and prudent person would have reasonable cause to believe that the ability to perform the duties normally expected may be impaired.
-Added optional conditions 1, 2, & 4.
+Added optional conditions 12 & M.5.

-1798.200(c)(12)(A): The mistreatment or physical abuse of any patient resulting from force in excess of what a reasonable and prudent person trained and acting in a similar capacity while engaged in the performance of his or her duties would use if confronted with a similar circumstance.
-Added optional conditions: 5, 6, 8, 9,& 11.
+physical abuse of any patient resulting from force in excess of what a reasonable and prudent person trained and acting in a similar capacity while engaged in the performance of his or her duties would use if confronted with a similar circumstance.
+Added optional conditions: 5, 6,